IEDMS/standard-bkt/readme.txt

 sh> ./trainhmm -s 1.1 -m 1 -p 1 toy_data.txt model.txt predict.txt

-The model will have 90% accuracy and root mean squared error (RMSE) = 0.3227 and the recovered BKT parameters would be: pLo=0.50, pT=0.17, pS=0.00, pG=0.00 .
+The model will have 90% accuracy and root mean squared error (RMSE) = 0.3027 and the recovered BKT parameters would be: pLo=0.00, pT=0.17, pS=0.00, pG=0.00.
+Overall loglikelihood, actually, goes up from 9.3763 ot 10.4380.

-If we fit BKT model using Conjugate Gradient method using '-s 1.2' argument, the recovered parameters would be: pLo=0.00, pT=0.18, pS=0.08, pG=0.03, the accuracy would remain at 90% while RMSE = 0.2982.
+If we fit BKT model using Gradient Descent method using '-s 1.2' argument, the recovered parameters would be: pLo=0.00, pT=0.18, pS=0.08, pG=0.03, the accuracy would remain at 90% while RMSE = 0.2982.
+Loglikelihood changes from  9.3763 to 6.3555.

 To generate predictions using a previously fit model run the following command (do not forget that prediction will only be generated for rows where observation